cotoami/cotoami-remake/cotoami_node/README.md

 Next, set this Node ID as the value of the `COTOAMI_OWNER_REMOTE_NODE_ID` environment variable on the Node Server.
 Then, choose a password and assign it to the `COTOAMI_OWNER_REMOTE_NODE_PASSWORD` variable.
 Start the server with these values set.

-In Cotoami Desktop, click the "Add Node" button to register the Node Server.
+In Cotoami Desktop, click the "Add Node" button to register the server node.
 Enter the Node Server’s URL and the password you configured in `COTOAMI_OWNER_REMOTE_NODE_PASSWORD`:

 ![](docs/images/add-node.gif)